Important information for private foster carers, parents or anyone aware of a child living with someone who is not a close relative.

 - You must tell us as soon as possible about the arrangement.

-If you think you, or someone you know, is involved in a private fostering arrangement, or you need advice, please make contact with Croydon Children’s Services Contact Centre on 0208 726 6400.
+If you think you, or someone you know, is involved in a private fostering arrangement, or you need advice, please make contact with Croydon Children’s Services Single Point of Contact on 0208 726 6400.

 What happens next?